 Footwear: Black school shoes with a low heel for safety reasons.
 In the shoes still fit).

 P.E.

 Indoor: T-shirt, shorts and gym shoes.
-(Please check regularly that gym fastenings are advisable.
+(Please check regularly that gym needed.
+If your child cannot fasten laces, trainers with Velcro fastenings are advisable.

 Outdoor: Teachers will contact parents to advise what outdoor kit is